seapath/ci.deprecated/README.md

 Note: The `ID` for each key needs to be accordingly set to `gerrit-credentials` and `gitlab-credentials`.

-### Create job and copy pipeline script
+### Create jobs and import pipeline from SCM

+Current CI is based on three jenkins jobs and their corresponding
+script:

+- Jenkinsfile_sync_sfl: It handles the synchronization between Gerrit and GitLab sfl/master branches.
+It is automatically triggered when a new commit is added on Gerrit.

+- Jenkinsfile_ci: Triggered once the previous syncronization step has succeed.
+It fetches from rte-sfl.xml manifest and checks that the different builds and tests pass correctly.

+- Jenkinsfile_merge: Triggered once the CI succeeds in order to merge GitLab sfl/master into rte/master branch.

-From the main Jenkins UI create a `New item > Pipeline` and copy the content from `rte/votp/docker/jenkins/Jenkinsfile` inside the `Pipeline -> Script` section.
+In order to create each job you can select `New item > Pipeline` from the main Jenkins UI.
+Then, select `Pipeline script from SCM` on the `Pipeline -> Definition` scrollable menu.
+The following configuration must be set:

+- SCM: Git
+- Repository URL: `ssh://rteci@g1.sfl.team:29419/rte/votp/ci`
+- Credentials: SSH Gerrit credentials (previously configured)
+- Branch specifier: `*/master`
+- Script path: `docker/jenkins/Jenkinsfile_` (corresponding suffix)

+You can save the job and reproduce the same process for each of the three.

-This script contains the parametrization and schedule for the job.
-In order to apply the configuration, the job must be run once.
+Jenkinsfile scripts contain the parametrization and schedule for the job.
+In order to apply the configuration, each job must be run once.
 After that, the button `Build with parameters` should be available for subsequentent builds.

-The job will be automatically triggered every 15 minutes with the default values for the parameters.
-In order to change this configuration, you can modify `parameters` and `triggers` sections of the script.
+Once the configuration has been done the three jobs should be sequentially triggered for every new commit merged on Gerrit's sfl/master branch.